-Zanzibar is small island but has many accomodation options… it’s important to find the right place to stay so that you get the best out of your time there.
-We have stayed in three seperate parts of the island, and each caters to a different type of traveller.
+Zanzibar is small island but has many accommodation options… it’s important to find the right place to stay so that you get the best out of your time there.
+We have stayed in three separate parts of the island, and each caters to a different type of traveller.

 So what is best the best place for you to stay in Zanzibar?
 Read on an we’ll help you decide which locations will best suit your holiday requirements.